Campbell's: Growth under new leadership

 Campbell Soup has invested heavily in advertising since its inception, and many artifacts of its promotional campaigns have proven valuable in the Americana collectible advertising market.
 Perhaps best known are the "Campbell's Kids" designed by illustrator Grace Drayton.
-Ronald Reagan was a spokesman for V8 when Campbell's acquired the brand in 1948.
+Among its Hollywood endorsers soon after Campbell’s acquisition were John Payne, Rhonda Fleming, and Ronald Reagan.

 In addition to collectible advertising, the company has had notable commercial sponsorships.
 Among them was Orson Welles's The Campbell Playhouse, which had previously been The Mercury Theatre on the Air.
-After the program's adaptation of The War of the Worlds became a sensation for accidentally starting a mass panic due to its realism, Campbell's took over as sponsor of the radio theater program in December 1938.
+After the program's adaptation of The War of the Worlds became a sensation for allegedly starting a mass panic due to its realism, Campbell's took over as sponsor of the radio theater program in December 1938.

 Shutdown of factories

 The shutdown of Campbell's original plant in Camden, New Jersey, plant No. 1, was announced in 1989, with production to end on the night of March 1, 1991; the plant was officially closed the next day, and was demolished on November 1, 1991.
 Plants in Pocomoke City, Maryland; Crisfield, Maryland; and Smyrna, Tennessee also shut down around that time.

 Plant No. 2, originally a tomato-processing plant, shut down in 1980.
 In the 1950s it had manufactured about 35% of all Campbell's products.
 Products included pork and beans; tomato juice, V8 vegetable juice, Franco-American spaghetti, macaroni and cheese; and soups (notably: bean with bacon, cream of mushroom, cream of celery, and cream of asparagus.